 It’s unfortunate but true – setbacks happen.
 Factors such as pests (rats, mice, and birds), human errors like forgetting to water or open the greenhouse, malfunctioning automatic watering systems, or unexpected heavy frost can lead to a complete crop loss during propagation.
 To mitigate the risk associated with these mishaps, it’s essential to plan for such scenarios.

-It is advisable to have reliable and quick access to additional plants or seeds, serving as your backup option in case of a crop loss.
+It’s wise to have quick access to extra plants or seeds as a backup in case of crop loss.
 By having a contingency plan in mind before the season starts, you can ensure that setbacks don’t derail your gardening efforts.

 Having extra plants or seeds readily available is a valuable strategy for any grower.
 By ordering an additional percentage of seeds and transplants, you account for natural variations and potential losses during the planting cycle.
 Additionally, planning for a complete crop loss during propagation ensures that unexpected setbacks won’t leave you empty-handed.